jax-ml/jax/docs/501/fault-tolerance.rst

     jaxlib._jax.XlaRuntimeError: FAILED_PRECONDITION: Task with incarnation id 3446767950926952685 is not connected

-Knowing Who's Alive
+Knowing who's alive
 ^^^^^^^^^^^^^^^^^^^

 After a process dies, the remaining *alive* processes need to learn who is dead and who is alive.
 For this, we can use the core JAX fault tolerance API:
-``live_devices``. ``live_devices`` is a context manager that takes a list of devices as an argument and returns the subset of these devices that are alive.
+``live_devices``. ``live_devices`` is a context manager that takes a list of devices as an argument and yields the subset of these devices that are alive.
 Below, we edit ``example.py`` to call ``live_devices``.

 .. literalinclude:: ../_static/fault_tolerance/live_devices.py